Over-the-counter pain relievers

 - Adults should not take more than 3 grams (3,000 mg) of acetaminophen in a single day.
 Large amounts can harm your liver.
-3 grams is about the same as 6 extra strength pills or 9 regular pills.
+Remember that 3 grams is about the same as six extra-strength pills or nine regular pills.

-- If you are also taking pain medicine prescribed by your health care provider, talk to your health care provider or pharmacist before taking any OTC acetaminophen.
+- If you are also taking pain medicine prescribed by your health care provider, talk to your provider or pharmacist before taking any OTC acetaminophen.

 - For children, follow package instructions for the maximum amount your child can have in a single day.
 Call your health care provider if you are not sure about the instructions.

 - NSAIDs relieve fever and pain.
 They also reduce swelling from arthritis or a muscle sprain or strain.